Trump savoring scrambled Dem race, Bloomberg's debate debut

 On Wednesday, he ceremoniously signed new environmental regulations that eased water restrictions on farmers in the heavily Republican California Central Valley.
 On Thursday, Trump spoke to a graduating class of ex-prisoners in a renewed appeal to communities of color, as he championed his administration’s work on criminal justice reform.

-"Your future does not have to be defined by the mistakes of your past,” Trump told the graduates, before turning to political topics.

-In Colorado Springs, Trump is expected to rally support for Republican Sen. Cory Gardner, who is considered one of the most vulnerable senators seeking reelection this year.
-A large crowd gathered early to get the best spots,and many ended up getting turned away despite standing out in the cold for more than three hours because the arena was full.
+In Colorado Springs, Trump was rallying support for Republican Sen. Cory Gardner, who is considered one of the most vulnerable senators seeking reelection this year.

-About 80 protesters chanting “No more Trump,” some ringing cowbells, lined the street outside the Broadmoor World Arena.
-They obscured a Trump merchandise stand with unsold T-shirts, hats and other goods.
-A woman who only identified herself as Viola smiled resignedly.
-“I haven’t sold a thing.
-I might have to pack up,” she said.
+“We are going to win Colorado in a landslide and you’re going to help us get Cory Gardner across that line because he’s been with us 100%,” Trump said, referencing his vote in the impeachment trial.
+“There was no waver with Cory.”

+Between touting his administration's accomplishments and attacking his opponents, Trump also critiqued the Academy Awards for awarding best picture to the South Korean film Parasite — the first foreign language film to win an Oscar.

+“How bad were the Academy Awards this year, “Trump said. ”And the winner is: a movie from South Korea.
+What's that all about?"

-Associated Press staff writer James Anderson contributed to this report.
+Associated Press staff writer James Anderson in Colorado Springs and Kevin Freking in Washington contributed to this report.
 Lemire reported from Washington.